ProboCI/probo/README.md

 Probo has a [Service Oriented Architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture) so to get the full picture have a look at all of the projects in the [Probo Organization](https://github.com/ProboCI).
-This project currently contains the Container Manager (which provides a high level interface to docker) and the Github Handler (responsible for receiving data from and sending data to github).
+This project currently contains the Container Manager (which provides a high level interface to docker) and the GitHub Handler (responsible for receiving data from and sending data to github).
 In the long term these services will be factored out into their own projects and this project will be a packaging project making it easy to install compatible versions of all of the individual services.